dojo/docs/quickstart/writingWidgets.rst

             });
             // Create the widget programatically
             (new MyFirstWidget()).placeAt(dojo.body());

-            // Call the parser manually so it runs after our custom widget is declared dojo.parser.parse();
+            // Call the parser manually so it runs after our widget is defined dojo.parser.parse();
         });
     </script>